A Brownian particle in a microscopic periodic potential: Nummelin splitting

-\subsection{Nummelin splitting}
+\section{Nummelin splitting}

-We must start by introducing some extra artificial structure to our process.
-The split process that we define here is a reduced version of that in~\cite{Loch}.
-In the context of a larger probability space, the drift in momentum $D_{t}=\int_{0}^{t}dr\,\frac{dV}{dx}(X_{r})$ may be viewed as a martingale plus a few small ``boundary" terms.
+The split process that we define here is a truncated version of that in~\cite{Loch}.
+In the context of a larger probability space, the drift in momentum $D_{t}=\int_{0}^{t}dr\frac{dV}{dx}(X_{r})$ may be viewed as a martingale plus a few small ``boundary" terms.
 This allows us to apply martingale techniques.
 For those familiar with the terminology related to Nummelin splitting, we outline the extension of the process as follows: We introduce a resolvent chain embedded in the original process, we split the chain using Nummelin's technique, and we extend the resolvent chain to a non-Markovian process which contains an embedded version of the original process.

+We will begin with a generic discussion of the splitting structure by assuming that we have a function $h:\Sigma\rightarrow [0,1]$ and a probability measure $\nu$ on $\Sigma$ satisfying the inequality~(\ref{NummelinCrit}).
+The specific $h$ and $\nu$ that we use in this article are defined below in Conv.~\ref{NumConv}.